TGITS/docker-compose-examples/mongodb-docker-compose-examples/README.md

 # MongoDB

-## Monoinstance

-This docker compose file provides a mongodb instance and a mongo-express.
+This small project provides a docker compose file and a directory structure that create a local environment for mongodb that can be used for developement and experimentation purposes.
+Do not use this directly in a production enviroment or at your own risk !
+Two containers are provided :

+* One which runs a MongoDB single instance
+* One which runs [mongo-express](https://github.com/mongo-express/mongo-express) which is a web-based MongoDB administration interface.

+This project has been developed and tested under Windows 11 Professional with Podman and Podman Desktop.
+However it should work on Windows, Mac and Linux, with Docker, Docker Desktop or Rancher Desktop.

+In all cases you need to have a container engine compatible with docker and `docker compose` available in the command line.

+With MongoDB, on the container, [MongoDB Shell](https://www.mongodb.com/try/download/shell) is available.
+However, you can install it directly on your laptop to access any MongoDB instance accessible on your network if you wish so.

+You can also install and use [Compass](https://www.mongodb.com/products/tools/compass).
+Compass is graphical client to connect to MongoDB instances.

-### Running the container with the MongoDB instance
+## Running the containers with the MongoDB instance

-To run the container and the associated **MongoDB** instance with `docker compose`, open a shell, go to the `mongodb-docker-compose-examples/mongodb-single directory` and run the following line :
+To run the containers and the associated **MongoDB** instance with `docker compose`, open a shell, go to the `mongodb-docker-compose-examples/mongodb-single` directory and run the following command :

 ```txt
 docker compose -f dc-mongodb-single.yml up -d
 ```

-### Accessing MongoDB with the CLI in the container
+## Accessing MongoDB with the CLI in the container

 ![Running docker compose with the dc-mongodb-single.yml](.:img/simple-docker-compose-4-single-node-mongodb-001.png "Running docker compose with the dc-mongodb-single.yml")